Rohaansandhu/ChronoLift/README.md

 ChronoLift - Your Personal Workout Tracker App.
 Track your lifts, measure your progress, crush your goals.

 ChronoLift is a **local-first workout tracker** built with Flutter, Drift, and Supabase.
 It’s designed to give you full control of your training data while still allowing seamless syncing across devices when you sign in.

+**This project is currently in development!**

 ## Features
 - **Track workouts** – Create workouts, add exercises, log sets, and monitor progress.
 - **Local-first** – All data is stored locally on your device first (using Drift/SQLite).
-- **Cloud sync** – Sign in with Supabase to sync your workouts across devices.
+- **Cloud sync** – Sign in with Supabase to sync your workouts across devices (In progress).
-- **Workout insights** – View advanced stats such as total sets completed this week, top 3 most performed exercises this month, bench press volume per workout over time, and more.
+- **Workout insights** – View advanced stats such as total sets completed this week, top 3 most performed exercises this month, bench press volume per workout over time, and more (In progress).
-- **Custom routines** – Add your own exercises and design training plans.
+- **Custom routines** – Add your own exercises and design training plans (In progress).

 ## Tech Stack